 For deeper insights into the policies shaping Employment Pass approvals and Singapore’s talent strategy in 2025–2026, read our Singapore Immigration Trends 2025–2026 Report.

-Eligibility Criteria and COMPASS Framework
+Employment Pass Eligibility and the COMPASS Framework

 Eligibility for an Employment Pass involves two stages: first meeting the minimum salary requirement, and then achieving a satisfactory score under COMPASS.

-Stage 1 – Salary Requirements
+Stage 1 – Employment Pass Salary Requirements

 The fixed monthly salary must meet or exceed MOM’s published thresholds:

-- S $5 600 minimum for most sectors.
+- S$5600 minimum for most sectors.

-- S $6 200 for the financial sector.
+- S$6200 for the financial sector.
 Applicants with greater experience or seniority must earn proportionately higher salaries to reflect their level.

 Only the fixed monthly salary is considered.
 Variable bonuses, commissions, or allowances are excluded.